Cheick Condé: Fastav Zlin

 In January 2020, after playing fifteen league games for Táborsko, Condé signed for Fastav Zlín for a fee of 1.6 million Kč.
 On 15 February 2020, Condé made his Czech First League debut in a 2–0 loss away to Karviná.

 FC Zürich

-On 21 June 2022, Condé signed a four-year contract with FC Zürich in Switzerland.Conde made his debut for FC Zürich on July 7, 2022 in a 4-0 defeat to BSC Young Boys and spent 72 minutes on the field.
+On 21 June 2022, Condé signed a four-year contract with FC Zürich in Switzerland.
+Conde made his debut for FC Zürich on 7 July 2022 in a 4–0 defeat to BSC Young Boys and spent 72 minutes on the field.

+Venezia

+On 8 January 2025, Condé signed a contract with Venezia in Italy until 30 June 2027.

 International career

 In March 2022, Condé received his first call up for the Guinea national team for the country's upcoming games against South Africa and Zambia.
-He debuted with Guinea in a friendly 0–0 tie with South Africa on 25 March 2022.In September 2022, Conde received a national invitation for Guinea's friendlies to play against Algeria and Ivory Coast, he played in both competitions.
+He debuted with Guinea in a friendly 0–0 tie with South Africa on 25 March 2022.
+In September 2022, Conde received a national invitation for Guinea's friendlies to play against Algeria and Ivory Coast, he played in both competitions.